Learn why Private Cloud Director is the best VMware alternative

 • Quotas & Limits – Prevents resource monopolization by any single tenant, with enforcement across compute, storage, and networking.

-• VM Leases – Automatically delete VMs after a configurable time period, useful for dev/test environments.
+• VM Leases – Automatically power off or delete VMs after a configurable time period, useful for dev/test environments.

 • Audit Logging – Tracks API events across Identity, Compute, and Networking services for compliance and troubleshooting.